University Club of New York: Interior

 The interior arrangement was designed with three double-height main floors and three mezzanine stories above them.
 The first, fourth, and seventh stories were the main floors respectively contained the lobby, library, and dining rooms.
 The center of the building on each main floor is designed with a square hall containing marble columns.
 All stories are connected by elevators.
 The elevators and staircase are placed in the northwest corner of the building, and the elevators from the outset were meant to provide the primary access to each floor.
 The lack of a grand staircase allowed the building to be designed more efficiently.
 The staircase, connecting all the stories of the building, is made of marble with metal balustrade and wooden handrail.
+The clubhouse also included amenities that were typical of other clubhouses, such as a swimming pool, library, lounges, and guest rooms.